Nathan Barnatt: Career

 In June 2016, Barnatt appeared as a guest on the Let's Play webseries Game Grumps.
-And in November 2016, Barnatt appeared in an episode of James & Mike Mondays, alongside his good friend James Rolfe, whom he worked with on Rolfe's 2014 film Angry Video Game Nerd: The Movie.
+In November 2016, Barnatt appeared in an episode of James & Mike Mondays, alongside James Rolfe, whom he worked with on Rolfe's 2014 film Angry Video Game Nerd: The Movie.
 On December 20, 2016, he again appeared as his character Keith Apicary in a Christmas episode of the Angry Video Game Nerd episode where he dresses up as Will Ferrell's character from Elf in order to secure Santa's gifts, and he and the Nerd play a variety of games with different Sega Genesis accessories while destroying the set in a slapstick fashion.
-He also appears in a short film by James Rolfe (a.k.a.
-Angry Video Game Nerd) called "Flying Fuckernauts vs. the Astro Bastards" as one of two Fuckernauts alongside Rolfe playing the other one.
+He also appears in a short film by James Rolfe called "Flying Fuckernauts vs. the Astro Bastards" as one of two Fuckernauts, alongside Rolfe.

-In July 2018, Barnatt played a fast-talking salesman trying to sell a faceless customer a copy of a fictional game called Finger GunZ.
+In July 2018, Barnatt played a fast-talking salesman in an ad for the game Sonic Mania.
+In the ad, he is trying to sell a faceless customer a copy of a fictional game called Finger GunZ.
 However, the customer is repeatedly drawn to the gameplay of Sonic Mania Plus.
 Deliberately edited to look and sound like a 1990s commercial, the customer talks about all the features of Sonic Mania Plus and its low price while Barnatt repeatedly tries to sell Finger GunZ with comments taking direct jabs at the games industry.

 In 2019, Barnatt created a YouTube channel called Dad, featuring the web series Dad Feels following a character named Dad.
 Though it is often called an alternate reality game (ARG), Barnatt disowns the term.
-The series has concluded its first season consisting three acts in December 2020.
+The series concluded its first season consisting of three acts in December 2020.
 The series was a surprising success for Barnatt, who was experiencing financial struggles severe enough that he prepared to live in his van.

 In August 2019, Barnatt appeared as a guest on an episode of Rental Reviews in which they reviewed the 1971 film Duel, and appeared again in September 2019, this time reviewing the 1982 film First Blood both as himself and Keith Apicary.

 In June 2021, Barnatt appeared on season 16 of America's Got Talent as his character Keith Apicary where he received four "yes" votes from the judges for his dance routine.
 On the semi-final live show broadcast August 25, 2021, Apicary did not make it through to the next round.

-In May 2022, Barnatt participated in the Creator Clash boxing event in character as "Dad", winning his match against Matt Watson by TKO in 22 seconds.